awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 Create a Secret in |ASM|
 ==========================

-To create a secret in |ASM|, use the :aws-php-class:`CreateSecret <api-secretsmanager-2017-10-17.html#createsecret>`.
+To create a secret in |ASM|, use the :aws-php-class:`CreateSecret <api-secretsmanager-2017-10-17.html#createsecret>` operation.

-In this example a username and password are stored as a json string.
+In this example, a user name and password are stored as a JSON string.

 **Imports**